robertknight/ts-style/README.md

 # ts-style
 [![Build Status](https://travis-ci.org/robertknight/ts-style.png?branch=master)](https://travis-ci.org/robertknight/ts-style)

-ts-style is a minimalist library for defining CSS styles using JavaScript or TypeScript, primarily intended for use with front-end libraries like React where components are defined in JavaScript.
+ts-style is a library for
+defining CSS styles using JavaScript or TypeScript, primarily intended for use with front-end libraries like React where components are defined in JavaScript.
 It has no dependencies on a specific